 It depends.
-President Biden announced a plan that will mandate all employers with more than 100 workers to require vaccination or weekly testing for COVID-19.
-In addition, COVID-19 vaccines will be required for healthcare workers in facilities that receive Medicare and Medicaid funding, and for federal contractors and most federal employees.
-For these workers, weekly testing will no longer qualify as a substitute for vaccination.
+COVID-19 vaccines are currently required for healthcare workers in facilities that receive Medicare and Medicaid funding.
+For those workers, weekly testing will no longer qualify as a substitute for vaccination.
 Check with your employer to see if they have any rules that apply to you.

 | Is the vaccine safe since it was developed so quickly?

 Yes.
-The U.S. Food and Drug Administration (FDA) approves a vaccine for use only if there is enough data to suggest that it is safe and effective; this is after clinical trials have been conducted with thousands of people of various ages, races, and ethnicities and when its benefits outweigh risks.
-Every study and every phase of every trial was carefully reviewed and approved by a safety board and the FDA, currently under Emergency Use Authorization (EUA).
+The U.S. Food and Drug Administration (FDA) approves a vaccine for use only if there are enough data to suggest that it is safe and effective; this is after clinical trials have been conducted with thousands of people of various ages, races, and ethnicities and when the benefits outweigh risks.
+Every study and every phase of every trial was carefully reviewed and approved by a safety board and the FDA.
 The process was transparent and rigorous, with continual oversight and expert approval.

-On August 23, 2021, the FDA granted full approval to the Pfizer-BioNTech COVID-19 vaccine for individuals aged 16 years and older (8/23/21) and full approval for the Moderna COVID-19 vaccine for individuals aged 18 years and older (1/31/22).
-For full approval of a new drug, the FDA requires extensive data on safety and effectiveness, inspection of manufacturing facilities, and a comprehensive review of all clinical and “real-world” use.
-This approval should provide additional confidence that the vaccine works and is safe.
+The FDA granted full approval for the Pfizer-BioNTech COVID-19 vaccine for individuals aged 16 years and older (8/23/21) and full approval for the Moderna COVID-19 vaccine for individuals aged 18 years and older (1/31/22).
+For full approval of a new drug or vaccine, the FDA requires extensive data on safety and effectiveness, inspection of manufacturing facilities, and a comprehensive review of all clinical and “real-world” use.
+These approvals should provide additional confidence that the vaccines work and are safe.